+6281808995555

 The Surrounding Area and Attractions

-Batuan Temple plays a central role in the spiritual life of the local community, hosting several significant Hindu ceremonies throughout the year:
+Batuan Temple plays a vital role in the spiritual life of the local community, hosting a variety of important Hindu ceremonies throughout the year.
+These events reflect the deep-rooted traditions and religious devotion of Balinese culture.

 Visitor Tips